 Following the home assessment, intervention products & services are given to each household depending on need and interest.
 These products include:

-Referrals are made within the ECDOH and interdepartmentally to the Department of Senior Services and WIC; as well as to other agencies such as Joan A. Male Family Support Center and the City of Buffalo Mayors Impact Team.
+Referrals are made within the ECDOH and interdepartmentally to the Department of Senior Services; as well as to other agencies such as Joan A. Male Family Support Center, the City of Buffalo Mayors Impact Team and Catholic Charities WIC.
 Finally, if necessary, enforcement activities are initiated and followed through to completion.